 The square has an iconic monument featuring the Seven Chieftains of the Magyars, who led the Hungarian people from central Asia.
 The central column has the Archangel Gabriel holding the Hungarian crown.
 Behind that are two statues of important figures in Hungarian history.

-This is Europe’s largest synagogue and world’s second largest.
+The Great Synagogue is Europe’s largest synagogue and the world’s second-largest.
 It is a beautiful place to see, but more importantly, to learn about the history of the Jewish community in Hungary.

-By paying your entrance fee, you get access to a guided tour (available in several languages) for the synagogue, the Jewish Cemetery and several memorials in the surroundings.
+With your entrance fee, you get access to a guided tour (available in several languages) for the synagogue, the Jewish Cemetery, and several memorials in the surroundings.